 Takeaways and future considerations

 Crestron applications are typically not responsive; each screen size needs its own version.
-With CH5, however, I was able to develop the application using web technologies, resulting in one application that can run on a TV just as well it runs on a tablet or phone.
+With CH5, however, I was able to develop the application using web technologies, resulting in one application that can run on a TV just as well as it runs on a tablet or phone.

 -